 - Supporting Black LGBTQ Youth Mental Health

+Is TikTok good for kids?
+It depends on what you mean by “good.”
+Much of the content is innocuous and monitored to protect audiences of all ages.
 Odds are, if you have a teen or tween, they’re really into TikTok and all of its dancing, pranking, stunts, and lipsyncing.
 And while there are potentially inappropriate videos for them to stumble upon, there’s also a lot of really entertaining, educational, and wholesome content, too — kind of like the entire internet!
-Fortunately, kid-friendly TikTok accounts exist!
+Fortunately, kid-friendly TikTok accounts exist to help put your question, “is TikTok good for kids?” to rest!

 TikTok is super important for this younger generation, and the company has rolled out some hefty security measures for kids, like banning DMs for those under 16.
 So, if your kids are going to be on TikTok under your supervision (did you know Bark monitors TikTok on connected Android and Amazon devices?), they may as well follow some awesome accounts!
 Here are 10 of our favorite kid-friendly TikTok accounts, including some you may even get a kick out of, too.

 Meet Moshow, the cat rapper!
 Originally famous for his Instagram videos featuring positive, cat-themed lyrics, he’s made the jump to TikTok.
-It’s not all just cats, though — Moshow also loves Harry Potter.
+It’s not all just cats, though — Moshow also loves Harry Potter, and he has made one of the best family TikToks on the platform.

-If your kid’s into sports, ESPN’s TikTok is the place to be, featuring not only the typical sports highlights, but also incredible viral videos of fans, extreme stunts, and candid celebrity moments.
+If your kid’s into sports, ESPN’s TikTok is the place to be, featuring not only the typical sports highlights but also incredible viral videos of fans, extreme stunts, and candid celebrity moments.
+This makes ESPN’s TikToks one of the best family TikToks on the platform!

 Say goodbye to boring cooking videos!
 Mythical Kitchen will have your kids asking for all kinds of ingredients to make out-of-this-world recipes like Pop-Tart lasagna, ramen grilled cheese, and more.